SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/question_style_help_your_user.md

 validation is too strict or that the validation rules may change.

-Instead, you may just want to provide help text that suggests how the user should fill the field in.
+Instead, you may just want to provide help text that suggests how the user should fill the field.

 For example, allow space for the user to provide information like phone numbers and addreses that are from a different country.